Project Status

 "Scoop holes easily become contaminated with pathogens, including bacteria, viruses, and parasites from animal waste, runoff, and human activity.
 This has led to gastrointestinal illnesses.
 Frequent illnesses due to contaminated water have led to malnutrition, as individuals are unable to absorb nutrients effectively and lose their appetite when ill.
 Ongoing health issues have led to higher medical expenses for families and strained local healthcare resources," shared Field Officer Alex Koech.

-Installing a hand-dug well will give Patrick access to clean water that won't steal his time or his health.
+Installing a protected dug well will give Patrick access to clean water that won't steal his time or his health.
 Instead, he can use that time to study or enjoy his childhood.

 Patrick.